dalab/deep-ed/README.md

 3) Create a $DATA_PATH/ directoy.
 Create a directory $DATA_PATH/generated/ that will contain all generated files.

-4) Download data files needed for training and testing from [this link](https://drive.google.com/drive/u/2/folders/0Bx8d3azIm_ZcRGVkQS1WYkJtcU0)
+4) Download data files needed for training and testing from [this link](https://drive.google.com/drive/u/2/folders/0Bx8d3azIm_ZcRGVkQS1WYkJtcU0).
-From the above link, download basic_data.zip, unzip it and place the basic_data directory in $DATA_PATH/.
+ Download basic_data.zip, unzip it and place the basic_data directory in $DATA_PATH/.
 All generated files will be build based on files in this basic_data directory.

 5) Download pre-trained Word2Vec vectors GoogleNews-vectors-negative300.bin.gz from https://code.google.com/archive/p/word2vec/.